 University College London (UCL) was the first university in England to admit students irrespective of class, race or religion, and the first to admit women on equal terms with men, following the educational philosophy of Jeremy Bentham – the university’s “spiritual founder”.

-It is one of the most selective British universities, ranking highly in college league tables, and it is thought to produce some of the most employable graduates.
+It is one of the most selective British universities and is thought to produce some of the most employable graduates.

 UCL’s main campus is in the central London area of Bloomsbury.